Home Buyer Protection Insurance – Is it something I should consider?

 What is the risk of a purchase falling through?

 You find a house, make an offer that is accepted by the seller and then it’s yours, right?
 Buying sounds straightforward until you actually try and do it.
-Frustratingly, as many as 3 in 10 property purchases fall through (source: Property agents Quick Move Now put the fall through rate at 28% in the final quarter of 2019).
-And, gazumping was the cause of 27% of these failed transactions.
+Frustratingly, as many as 4 in 10 property purchases fall through (source: Property agents Quick Move Now put the annual fall through rate in 2020 at 42%.

 Common reasons for a sale falling through include: